Things To Keep In Mind as a Front-End Developer

 Each framework is going to have its own strengths and weaknesses.
 Choosing one that’s appropriate for the job at hand is vital so make sure you know what each one provides.

 Another thing to consider is that you might not even need a framework.
 Consider whether or not you’ll need to be able to scale dramatically.
 Read the section below if your unsure or like to custom code everything.

 Sometimes it’s better to make your own code base from scratch.
-I used to be against anything that even remotely resembled a framework and was a little apprehensive of adding a plugin.
-Over time I came to realise that when you actually get passed your biased opinions on things like jQuery plugins or WordPress themes then you start to open up your creative brain to newer and better ideas.
+I used to be against anything that remotely resembled a framework and was a apprehensive of adding plugins.
+Over time I’ve realise that when you get passed your biased opinions on things like plugins or themes, you start to open up your brain to better ideas.
 All of the tools and resources available have a purpose in some way or another.

 However there are times when it’s just easier to create something yourself.
 Chris Coyier actually put up a screencast a while back about rolling your own grid system from scratch.

-Seeking advice and opinions on your work is a great way to get a good idea on the quality and overall value of your work, as long as you ask the right people.
-For example, if you ask the server maintenance guy to review your amazing new jQuery plugin, then the review is going to be pretty useless because there’s no tangible way of knowing if said feedback is of any value or not, but asking your colleague who just so happens to be even better at writing jQuery plugins than you is a great place to start.
+Seeking advice is a great way to get a good idea on the quality of your work.
+So long as you ask the right people that is.
+For example, if you ask the server guy to review your jQuery plugin, he might not know enough to give you any value.
+However asking your colleague who just so happens to be a front-end developer is much better idea.

 So whether your making the next big product or running the worlds most amazing new startup, it’s best to get sound advice from people you respect and trust.
 Choose people who are experienced at what you’re trying to achieve, but most of all choose people who you know are going to tell you the truth.